rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 The rest of the debug options only apply if Fake Global Illumination is enabled (_with Fake GI_ version of Glamayre).

-**Debug: show GI area colour** - Shows the colour of the light from the wider area affecting to each pixel.
+**Debug: show GI area color** - Shows the color of the light from the wider area affecting to each pixel.

 Advanced Tuning and Configuration
 ------------------------

 You probably don't want to adjust these, unless your game has visible artefacts with the defaults.

+**AO bigger dither** Ambient occlusion dither.
+Dithering means adjacent pixels shade is calculated using different nearby depth samples.
+If you look closely you may see patterns of alternating light/dark pixels.
+If checked, AO uses an 8 pixel dither pattern; otherwise it uses a 2 pixel pattern.
+From a distance, bigger dither gives better shadow shapes overall; however, you will see annoying repeating patterns up close.
+Recommendation: turn on if you have a high enough screen resolution and far enough distance from your screen that you cannot make out individual pixels by eye.
+The performance is about the same either way.
+Default: on if resultion 4k or higher.

 **Reduce AO in bright areas** - Do not shade very light areas.
 Helps prevent unwanted shadows in bright transparent effects like smoke and fire, but also reduces them in solid white objects.
 Increase if you see shadows in white smoke; decrease for more shade on light objects.
 Doesn't help with dark smoke.